 8.1 TfN will use the Link Asset Services creditworthiness system.
 This system uses a variety of data sources to make real time dynamic judgements on a counterparty's relate creditworthiness.
-This system is outlined in more detail in Appendix 1.
+This system is outlined in more detail in Appendix 1 but, typically, TfN will not invest with counterparties with a long-term Fitch rating of less than 'A-'.